agaudinier/Gaudinier2018/README.md

-###Code for R analysis from Gaudinier et al. 2018.
+###Code for R analysis and files from Gaudinier et al. 2018.

 This repository contains code for: